 (*This was the authors term for a free-blown bottle.)

-Just keep in mind that in the end, fragment identification is still largely a matter of extensive hands on experience with a lot of bottles of all different types from widely varying timeframes since a wide knowledge base is necessary to reasonably narrow down choices.
+Just keep in mind that in the end, fragment identification is still largely a matter of extensive hands-on experience with many thousands of bottles of all different types from widely varying timeframes since a wide knowledge base is necessary to reasonably narrow down choices.
 There simply is no easy solution possible for identifying the majority of fragments.

 Return to the top of the this page.